voidth/FlyMap/README.md

 # FlyMap
-An iOS app written in Swift.
+An iOS app made with Swift.

 Flymap allows users to track their flights and airports they have visited.